instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 [gRPC] is a widely-adopted high performance [RPC] framework, having a __strict schema__, powered with pluggable support for load balancing, tracing, health checking and authentication, built on top of [HTTP/2] (and so, having a __mandatory encryption__), and __heavily using code-from-schema generation__.

-For more familiarity with [gRPC], read through the following articles:
+To be familiar with [gRPC], read through:
 - [gRPC docs: Introduction to gRPC][301]
 - [gRPC docs: Core concepts, architecture and lifecycle][302]